If you find mold in your apartment or home; your landlord can be held liable for ensuring that the property is in a habitable condition.

 - Document– At the first sign of mold, be sure to document all relevant information.
 All communication in writing.
-Pictures, timeline and details of water damage, mold damage, doctor’s appointments and recommendations, and any other areas as a result of the mold.
+Pictures, timeline, and details of water damage, mold damage, doctor’s appointments, and recommendations.
+Also, any other areas as a result of the mold.